johngear/DSP/README.md

 The Tune function takes in the user’s defined parameters along with a new frame of audio from liveProcessing.
 This function is called every time that the liveProcessing function receives a new frame, and after receiving enough frames to make the desired window length, this function will begin to modify the audio in the following way:

+### mainFreqIdent.m

+This function is responsible for identifying how far off the audio’s frequency is from the desired frequency of the nearest musical note.
+This function will take in the fundamental frequency of the input audio and return what the necessary frequency shift is to reach the desired frequency.

+### sigFade.m

+The sigFade function takes in the new audio signal and a fade length (chosen by the user in dashboard.m) and performs a fade-in and fade-out manipulation.
+Essentially this function just attenuates the beginning and end of each window so that the final output signal doesn’t have any audio clicking.
+This function returns the new audio signal with the necessary attenuation.

+### plotFreq.m

+The plotFreq function takes in the input and output vectors along with a few other user defined parameters to graph our filter’s functionality.
+This function plots the fundamental pitch of the input and the output vs. time.
+This function can be called at the end of dashboard.m by uncommenting a few lines of code.

 You can use the [editor on GitHub](https://github.com/johngear/DSP/edit/master/README.md) to maintain and preview the content for your website in Markdown files.